janosgyerik/hiring-tools/README.md

     - Write a rock-solid and interesting job description
     - Make sure you score high on the Joel Test
+    - Present the workplace well
-    - Market the position well, and on the right channels
+    - Market the position on the right channels

 2. Select good programmers: smart and gets things done